mstovy/socnetProject/README.md

 Select the tightest knit communiteis (most dense? shortest paths?)

-Display the general (avg?) location of the communites to a US map in an HTML doc
+Display the general (avg?) location of the communites to a US map i

 Overlay an existing map of the areas where the population is of low socio-econimc status

+Write the graph to an HTML doc that can be displayed in browser simply

 Include a breif description of our hypothesis & an analysis of how our results came out